Visual arts in Israel: 1990s and after

 Even the older generation of sculptors turned to historical narrative of a more personal nature and to reflection on the nature of art.
 Philip Rantzer, for example, created sculptures and installations that recreated his childhood experience of being a new immigrant and a stranger in Israel.
 Penny Yassour created works that invoked the memory of the Holocaust, along with other personal experiences.
 Nahum Tevet created sculptural constructions that strove to reflect viewer perceptions, memory, the object, and the work of art.
 Gideon Gechtman emphasized this connection through a variety of means.
 In his exhibition "Yotam" (1999), Gechtman displayed a series of works connected to the death of his son, within a framework of works relating to post modernist means of replication and reproduction.

 In the field of painting as well we see an attempt to criticize society using the language of art.
 Nurit David and Meira Shemesh, for example, created figurative paintings reflecting the failed attempt at family perfection and artistic perfection.
 The artist Tal Matzliach created decorative paintings the significance of which was to show the lack of sexual adequacy.
 Tsibi Geva continued his work from the 1980s with imagery such as "Keffiyah" and "Biladi", which juxtapose American abstract art with local images.

 The tendency toward the preoccupation with central symbols can be seen primarily among the artists who thought of themselves as representatives of a minority group within Israeli society.
 The artist Assam Abu Shakra, for example, made use of the symbol the "Sabra" which Israelis thought of as a Zionist symbol, as part of a process for establishing an Israeli Arab identity.
 Another artist, Sharif Waked, created in his series "Jericho First" (2002) a metamorphosis of the image of the hunter in the floor mosaic in Khirbat al Mafjar, north of Jericho, as a means of political criticism.
 The photographer Adi Nes used photographs of Israeli soldiers, posed in various existential situations, combining them with images of homoerotic significance and of death.
-In the untitled photograph (1999) that has come to be known as "The Last Supper", soldiers sit around a table in a tableau reminiscent of "The Last Supper" of Leonardo da Vinci.